 Student Government Association to hold elections for the 2013-14 academic year.
 Three executive board positions…

-Webster University Student Government Association (SGA) President Caroline Wiley is raising money to repair her car and replace her laptop, which were stolen in a carjacking on Oct.
-7.
+After experiencing a carjacking, Webster University Student Government Association (SGA) President Caroline Wiley successfully raised money to replace her stolen car.

-Wiley has since recovered the car, although it was damaged extensively.
+Her car, along with her laptop, were stolen Oct.
+7. The car was eventually recovered, but it was damaged extensively.
 A suspect is in custody, who Wiley was able to positively identify in a police lineup.

 In addition to her car, Wiley also lost her MacBook and two external hard drives.